Quantum Gravity, Hydrodynamics and Emergent Cosmology: A Collection of Perspectives: Emergent cosmology from quantum gravity

 where with superspace we mean the space of discretized (matter and geometry) fields, and the geometricity (i.e.\ simplicity and closure) constraints are imposed in order to guarantee the interpretation of the GFT quanta as \qmarks{atoms} of a $3$-dimensional space.
 Typically, $\mathcal{D}=M\times G^4/\text{geometricity constraints}$, where $M$ is the matter part of the domain (for instance, $M=\mathbb{R}^n$ for $n$ scalar fields) and $G=\mathrm{SL}(2,\mathbb{C})$ represents the local gauge group of gravity\footnote{Depending on the details of the imposition of the geometricity constraints, one could also identify $G$ as an $\mathrm{SU}(2)$ subgroup of $\mathrm{SL}(2,\mathbb{C})$.}.

 \paragraph{Cosmology as (T)GFT hydrodynamics.} For the reasons mentioned above, performing a non-perturbative renormalization group analysis of GFT models, and thus computing the quantum effective action is currently out of reach.
-One must therefore look for approximate methods, the simplest one of which being the \emph{mean-field approximation}~\cite{Pithis:2018eaq,Pithis:2019mlv,Marchetti:2020xvf,Oriti:2021oux,Marchetti:2022igl,Marchetti:2022nrf,Dekhil:2024ssa,Dekhil:2024djp}.
+One must therefore look for approximate methods, the simplest one of which being the \emph{mean-field approximation}\footnote{We refer the reader to Section~\ref{sec:thuerigen} for a discussion on the validity of the mean-field approximation. }~\cite{Pithis:2018eaq,Pithis:2019mlv,Marchetti:2020xvf,Oriti:2021oux,Marchetti:2022igl,Marchetti:2022nrf,Dekhil:2024ssa,Dekhil:2024djp}.
 It consists of a saddle point evaluation of the partition function of the system and in the consequent approximation of the effective action via the classical GFT action.
 From the perspective of the quantum many-body system, this is equivalent to imposing only averaged quantum \qmarks{equations of motion} on \emph{condensate states}~\cite{Gielen:2013naa, Oriti:2016qtz,Gielen:2016dss,Marchetti:2020umh,Jercher:2021bie}, that is

 where $\left\langle\cdot\right\rangle_\sigma$ represents an average on the state $\ket{\sigma}$, $\diff\mathcal{D}$ is an appropriate measure on the domain $\mathcal{D}$ defined above and $\mathcal{N}$ a normalization constant.
-The above mean-field equations are the QG counterpart of the Gross-Pitaevskii (GP) equation for quantum fluids~\cite{Oriti:2016qtz} As in the theory of quantum fluids, these equations set the stage for a hydrodynamic description of the system~\cite{pitaevskii2003bose}.
+The above mean-field equations are the QG counterpart of the Gross-Pitaevskii (GP) equation for quantum fluids~\cite{Oriti:2016qtz}.
+As in the theory of quantum fluids, these equations set the stage for a hydrodynamic description of the system~\cite{pitaevskii2003bose}.

 A crucial role in this hydrodynamic description is played by the condensate wavefunction $\sigma(\mathcal{D})$, determined by solving the first equation in expression \eqref{eqn:meanfield}.
 Indeed, expectation values of collective observables (represented for instance as $1$-body operators on the GFT Fock space)~\cite{Oriti:2016qtz,Marchetti:2020umh}